vuejs/eslint-plugin-vue/docs/rules/no-deprecated-data-object-declaration.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/no-deprecated-data-object-declaration
-description: disallow using deprecated object declaration on data
+description: disallow using deprecated object declaration on data (in Vue.js 3.0.0+)
 ---
 # vue/no-deprecated-data-object-declaration
-> disallow using deprecated object declaration on data
+> disallow using deprecated object declaration on data (in Vue.js 3.0.0+)

 - :gear: This rule is included in all of `"plugin:vue/vue3-essential"`, `"plugin:vue/vue3-strongly-recommended"` and `"plugin:vue/vue3-recommended"`.
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.